econnet/econ/econ-1.0.rst

 Work Units
 ----------

+Product efforts include all product-related activities up to the shipping of the final product to the customer.

-Producing a product involves different kinds of work.
+This involves different kinds of work.
 Certain work needs more expertise than other.
 When quantifying results internally,